openfootball/docs/intro.md

+---
+layout: default
-# Using open football data: Get ready for the World Cup in Brazil 2014.
+title: Using open football data: Get ready for the World Cup in Brazil 2014
+---

+# {{ page.title }}

 Football is the world's most popular sport and